Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 • Game types where per-round verification is structurally hard: server-side RNG (some live-dealer mechanics, complex bonus games).

 The two models are complementary in the broader gambling ecosystem.
-Crypto-casino originals use provably fair; regulated online slots use server-side RNG.
-Both can coexist at the same Brand (Stake runs provably fair on originals + server-side RNG on third-party slots, for example).
+Crypto-casino originals use cryptographically transparent; regulated online slots use server-side RNG.
+Both can coexist at the same Brand (Stake runs cryptographically transparent on originals + server-side RNG on third-party slots, for example).

-The math is honest in both, when they're honest
+The math is candid in both, when they're frank

-The provably fair rng comparison sometimes gets framed as "honest vs dishonest".
+The cryptographically transparent rng comparison sometimes gets framed as "honest vs dishonest".
 That framing is wrong.
 Both models can be honest; both can be exploited if the brand is dishonest.
 The difference is the verification surface.

-• A dishonest provably fair operator cannot retroactively change a committed seed (math breaks).
+• A dishonest cryptographically transparent operator cannot retroactively change a committed seed (math breaks).
 They can change the multiplier table in a future build, change the mapping formula in a future build, or run a different RTP target than published.
 These shifts are detectable through re-audit but not blocked by the per-round verification.

 • A dishonest server-side RNG operator can in principle tweak the RNG state between audits, change RTP without disclosure, or run a different distribution than claimed.
 The audit-firm process is designed to catch these but operates on quarterly samples, not real-time.